tessguefen/miva_transients/README.md

 **expires**: Amount of seconds to save the transient

 This will first check if the transient exsists.
 If it does, it returns the transient.
-If it does not, it will set a transient with he key `navigationset__readytheme_code`, and save it.
+If it does not, it will set a transient with the key `navigationset__readytheme_code`, and save it.
 The return value is the rendered HTML data.

 **Example Syntax of Transient_ReadyTheme_NavigationSet**
 ```xml